 - Teaching and learning support assistants, classroom assistants and early years educators working in schools and other educational settings

 - Health workers, parents and grandparents involved in supporting children's learning, welfare and development

 - Part-time, modular structure linking theory and practice

-- Core and optional modules and work-based learning involving work-based tasks and a project
+- Core and optional modules

 - Flexible delivery methods including seminars, workshops, professional tasks, lectures and online learning opportunities

 - There are a variety of assessments and these may include coursework assignments, presentations and research projects.

 - You can expect to commit to around 10 hours a week for each module you take, which includes contact time and independent study.

 - On the course, you will need to complete 150 hours practice, paid or voluntary, in a suitable early years setting (birth to 8)

 You study 3 modules in year one, 3 in year two and 2 in year three of the Foundation Degree.